CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperV2.md

     !!!guard "Guarded Methods"
         This function can only be called by the `admin` of the contract.

     Function to set a new caller share.
+New caller share need to be smaller or equal than `SHARE_PRECISION`, which is $10^5$.

     Emits: `SetNewCallerShare`